dwslab/jRDF2Vec/README.md

 **Parameters for the Walk Configuration**
 - `-onlyWalks`<br>
-If added to the call, this switch will deactivate the training part so that only walks are generated.
-If training parameters are specified, they are ignored.
+If added to the call, this switch will deactivate the de.uni_mannheim.informatik.dws.jrdf2vec.training part so that only walks are generated.
+If de.uni_mannheim.informatik.dws.jrdf2vec.training parameters are specified, they are ignored.
 The walk generation also works with the `-light` parameter.
 - `-light <entity_file>`<br/>
-If you intend to use *RDF2Vec Light*, you have to use this switch followed by the file path ot the describing the entities for which you require an embedding space.
+If you intend to use *de.uni_mannheim.informatik.dws.jrdf2vec.RDF2Vec Light*, you have to use this switch followed by the file path ot the describing the entities for which you require an embedding space.
 The file should contain one entity (full URI) per line.
 - `-numberOfWalks <number>` (default: `100`)<br/>
 The number of walks to be performed per entity.
 - `-walkGenerationMode <MID_WALKS | MID_WALKS_DUPLICATE_FREE | RANDOM_WALKS | RANDOM_WALKS_DUPLICATE_FREE>`